gracefaz/Truepill-Pharmacy-Stock-Kata/README.md

 ## Installation

 The code is run within the Node.js environment.
-Type the following commands in the terminal:
+To run locally, type the following commands in the terminal:
 ```bash
 npm install
 ```